gurkodil/ofxstatement-handelsbanken/README.md

 listed on main [ofxstatement](https://github.com/kedder/ofxstatement) site.
 If your bank is missing, you can develop your own plugin.

+## Usage
+For instructions on how to use this plugin to convert your Handelsbanken statements, see [User Guide](USAGE.md).

 ## Setting up development environment

 It is recommended to use `pipenv` to make a clean development environment.